Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

 What is Ecommerce Lead Generation?

-Lead generation in ecommerce is different to the traditional sense.
+In ecommerce, lead generation is anything but traditional.
 For starters, the “e” in ecommerce means there probably isn’t a physical store to visit.
-What’s more, the deliberation involved with buying something in a brick and mortar store is sometimes much greater than the deliberation involved with buying something online.
+What’s more, deliberating whether to buy something in a brick and mortar store is often a more lengthy, complex process than deciding to buy something online.

 In ecommerce, lead generation might start with a Facebook ad and end 90 seconds later on a checkout page.